Anyvape Davide Bottom Dual Coil

-The Anyvape Davide is at the forefront of Glassomizer technology, by being the first company to offer a completely rebuildable glass/pyrex clearomizer.
-The Davide is made with stainless steel components and a pyrex tank shell, which allows you to use liquids that are too acidic for use in standard plastic tanks, like Lemonade and Orange.
+The Anyvape Davide Bottom Dual Coil is at the forefront of Glassomizer technology, by being the first company to offer a completely rebuildable glass/Pyrex clearomizer.
+The Davide is made with stainless steel components and a Pyrex tank shell, which allows you to use liquids that are too acidic for use in standard plastic tanks, like Lemonade and Orange.
 The Davide breaks down completely to its core components, for easy cleaning, and also to allow for future customization.
 Anyvape plans on offering taller and shorter pyrex shells and center tubes, as well as offering multiple colors of shells, so you will be able to customize your tank, just the way you want it.

-The Davide clearomizer has a standard 510 threading for use with any eGo style battery, holds approximately 4ml of liquid, and comes with 1.8ohm and 2.2ohm cores.
+The Davide clearomizer has a standard 510 threading for use with any eGo style battery, holds approximately 4ml of liquid, and comes with 2x 1.8ohm bottom dual coil cores.
+The Davide has an adapter included for using the Aspire bottom dual coil, when the adapter is removed Evod, aro, and T3S cores can be used as well.
 It also comes with a flared thread cover for use on standard eGo style batteries, to make a smooth, stylish, and seamless transition from battery to clearomizer.

 Davide clearomizers also use a drip tip, so you can swap out the tip for your favorite custom style drip tip, to make it your own.